Philippians Chapter Four

 Philippians 4:1

-Therefore, my brothers, you whom I love and long for, my joy and crown, that is how you should stand firm in the Lord, dear friends!
+So, my brothers, whom I love and long for, my joy and my crown, my dear friends, keep standing firm in union with the Lord.

 Paul begins by reminding us that it is about continuing the race even as we are imperfect and sometimes miss the mark.
 Even though we are not perfect yet, we know that we are His and nothing can shake us from that.